Special Education Services

 What is an IEP?

-An Individualized Education Program (IEP) describes the educational program that has been designed to meet the student's unique needs.
-Teachers, parents, school administrators, related services personnel, and students work as a team to design and implement a student's IEP.
+An Individualized Education Program (IEP) describes the educational program designed to meet a student's unique needs.
+Teachers, parents, school administrators, related services personnel, and students work together as a team to design and implement the plan.

 New York City Public Schools Related Services Page